Xtina-R/Exercise-Notebook/Module 4 Exercise 8.md.md

 #CartoDB Exercise

-This is the URL to my cartoDB map, following the instructions in the turtorial.
+This is the URL to my cartoDB map, following the instructions in the tutorial.
 It was very straight-forward.
 This map shows the data by 'intensity'.

 https://tweetina.cartodb.com/viz/88f852d2-c5f3-11e4-a5b9-0e018d66dc29/map